 Exercise your vocal chords through a choir, an evening of karaoke or singing at home in the shower.
 A University of Oxford study found that when we sing, endorphins are released.

 Dancing reduces stress in two ways: one through physical exercise and the other through having fun.
+According to a study by The Institute of Sport Science, dance classes can seriously increase an older adult's strength and balance.
 Whether you have a private dance party in your living room or take formal classes, let loose and let the stress go.

 Take a bubble bath

 Create your own spa-like environment at home by filling your bathtub with water and pouring in bubble bath suds.
 Turn on calming music or light a candle to enhance the calming ambience.
 By pampering yourself and giving yourself time to unwind, you’ll reduce stress and feel more ready to face the next day.